 Regulatory reform comments

-Posted in energy policy, Offshore Energy - General, Regulation, tagged comments, Department of the Interior, drilling Safety leaders, pilot program, regulatory burden, regulatory fragmentation, regulatory reform on July 23, 2025| Leave a Comment »
+Posted in Offshore Energy - General, Regulation, energy policy, tagged comments, Department of the Interior, drilling Safety leaders, pilot program, regulatory burden, regulatory fragmentation, regulatory reform on July 23, 2025| Leave a Comment »

 My comments in response to the Dept. of the Interior’s regulatory reform notice are attached.
 First and foremost, I believe these recommendations would reduce safety and environmental risks.
 Second, I am confident that they would also reduce governmental costs and the regulatory burden on industry.